nhsconnect/nhslogin/src/test-data.md

 ## Supplier test data requests

 We’ve built a tool to handle all test data requests from suppliers.
-It reads a spreadsheet containing account details that need to be uplifted to either P5 or P9.
+It uses test data added to a spreadsheet for accounts that need uplifting to either P5 or P9.
 Below is a breakdown of each required field in the spreadsheet, with guidance on how to populate them correctly.

 ---